Annaamalai: Release

 Annaamalai was released theatrically on 27 June 1992.
 Its opening was threatened since the government of Jayalalithaa implemented a new rule where posters of films were prohibited in Madras.
 Nevertheless, according to Krissna, the lack of promos only increased the hype and worked to the film's advantage.
 The film completed a 175-day run at the box office.
-It was the highest-grossing film in Tamil cinema until 1995 when the record was broken by Baashha, and started Rajinikanth's "meteoric rise at the box office".
+It was the highest-grossing film in Tamil cinema to that point, and started Rajinikanth's "meteoric rise at the box office".
 For his performance, Rajinikanth won the Ambika Award for Best Actor.